mshocket/mshocket.github.io/research.md

 Consequently, it is difficult to causally link variation in temperature to observed variation in disease and predict how changes in temperature will affect transmission, especially when climate change means that future conditions may exceed the currently observed temperature ranges or de-couple associations between co-varying drivers.

 ## _Daphnia_-fungal pathogen
-For my PhD, I used a Daphnia-fungus system to test the hypothesis that warmer temperatures promoted larger epidemics, as suggested by several years of field data.
+For my PhD, I used a _Daphnia_-fungal pathogen system to test the hypothesis that warmer temperatures promoted larger epidemics, as suggested by several years of field data.

 I conducted several lab experiments to measure how temperature affected host and parasite traits and used these thermal responses to parameterize mathematical models for transmission.
 This analysis revealed that warmer temperatures increase the foraging rate of hosts (and thus contact with parasites, which they encounter while feeding) and increase the parasite’s ability to successfully infect hosts (Shocket et al. 2018 _Am Nat_).